Am I guaranteed a job in STPPS if I am accepted into the program?

 What tests do I have to take?

-Praxis II (Content Knowledge Exams) must be taken and passed prior to starting the initial training.
+Praxis II (Content Knowledge Exams) must be taken and passed prior to applying for the program.

 The test you take depends on the content area you are going into and are eligible to receive certification in.
 The shortage areas you may choose from and the aligning content exam(s) you are required to take are below.